Get your

 - Accommodation: Budget stays from £50/night, mid-range from £150–£300/night, and luxury resorts from £500+ per night.

-- Food: Local meals cost £10–£20 while dining at mid-range restaurants is £30–£60 per person.
+- Food: Local meals cost £10–£20, while dining at mid-range restaurants costs £30–£60 per person.

 - Transport: Ferries and public buses are affordable, but flights and taxis are pricey.